syncfusion-content/javascript-docs/js/Grid/Editing.md

 ### Update Record:

-Using `updateUrl` property, you can specify the controller action mapping URL to perform save/update operation in server side.
+Using `updateUrl` property, you can specify the controller action mapping URL to perform save/update operation at server side.

 The following code example describes the above behavior.